LenderPanel.com

 ModaMortgages

-General Advice to read in conjunction with the above ModaMortgages transfer of equity information :
+Important warnings to consider in in addition to the above ModaMortgages transfer of equity Info :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the ModaMortgages conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
+If such conditions are not strictly observed you may be in violation of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with ModaMortgages your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with ModaMortgages.

 Preparing the Transfer of Equity with a ModaMortgages Mortgage